 Hemorrhagic shock Treatment of hemorrhagic shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
-Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more is treated.
-Prophylactic Rho(D) immune globulin Prevention Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more should be given if the mother has Rh-negative blood.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more is treated, if present.
+Prophylactic Rho(D) immune globulin Prevention Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more should be given if the mother has Rh-negative blood.

 1. Gyamfi-Bannerman C, Thom EA, Blackwell SC, et al: Antenatal betamethasone for women at risk for late preterm delivery.
 N Engl J Med 374 (14):1311–1320, 2016. doi: 10.1056/NEJMoa1516783